basir2353/Knko-fr/SETUP.md

 ### Token Expiration

 Tokens expire after 1 hour by default.
 Users will need to log in again after expiration.

+### CORS Errors in Production

+If you're getting CORS errors when the frontend (Vercel) tries to connect to the backend (Render):

+1. **Check ALLOWED_ORIGINS on Render:**
+   - Go to your Render service → Environment tab
+   - Verify `ALLOWED_ORIGINS` is set and includes your Vercel URL
+   - Format: `ALLOWED_ORIGINS=https://knko-fr.vercel.app` (no trailing slash)
+   - For multiple origins: `ALLOWED_ORIGINS=https://domain1.com,https://domain2.com`

+2. **Verify the URLs match exactly:**
+   - The origin in the error message must match exactly what's in `ALLOWED_ORIGINS`
+   - Check for `http://` vs `https://` mismatches
+   - Check for trailing slashes

+3. **Redeploy after changes:**
+   - After updating environment variables on Render, you must redeploy the service
+   - The changes take effect only after redeployment

+4. **Check Render logs:**
+   - Look for CORS warning messages in the logs
+   - They will show which origins are being blocked

 ## Support